 The highlight of KLM’s longhaul fleet are their 787s, which feature reverse herringbone seats.

 KLM 787 business class

 Then KLM’s 777s, 747s, and A330s, all feature B/E Aerospace Diamond seats, which are forward facing seats.

 KLM business class

 Now it’s time for Air France to catch up.
 Their 787s and some 777s feature their new business class product.

 Air France 787 business class

 Their A380s, A330s, and some 777s continue to feature angled seats in business class, which is just embarrassing.
-This will continue to be the case for at least a couple more years, as Air France only plans on reconfiguring their A380s in 2020, and that timeline could be pushed back as well.
+This will continue to be the case for at least a couple more years, as Air France only plans on reconfiguring their A380s in late 2020.

 Air France A380